AllaboutDee/P1/readme.md

 ### **Honourable mentions**

- I would like to thanks a few of my fellow bootcampers for their support in resolving issues that I stumbled upon, listed in no particular order:
+ I would like to thank a few of my fellow bootcampers for their support in resolving issues that I stumbled upon, listed in no particular order:

 - [Jasmine Price](https://github.com/jevpr): Provided guidance on code issues.
 - [Asraf](https://github.com/PATH-HIVE): Offered support with GitHub and project encouragement.

-### **General reference:**
+### **General Reference:**

-- Resources: Code Institute, YouTube, W3Schools, and Stack Overflow.
+- Resources: Code Institute, YouTube, W3Schools, freeCodeCamp, MDN Web Docs and Stack Overflow.

-- Original site structure: Based on Code Institute's "Love Running" project.
+- Original site structure: Based on Code Institute's "Love Running" project, with additional features and styling tailored for the surfing community.
-- Readme.md layout inspired by the project Tribe by Adelle King (https://github.com/AdelleKing/Tribe/blob/main/README.md).
+- Readme.md layout inspiration: Tribe project by Adelle King (https://github.com/AdelleKing/Tribe/blob/main/README.md).
 I particularly like the thoroughness of the content.
+- Deployment Reference: GitHub Pages documentation and various GitHub tutorials for seamless live site hosting.

 ### **Content:**
 * Most of the content was written by myself, the project author.
 * Icons used across the website were taken from [Font Awesome](https://fontawesome.com)

 ### **Media:**
-* Images used for activities were taken from [Pexels](https://www.pexels.com/) and [Pixabay] (https://www.pixabay.com)
+* Images used for activities were taken from [Pexels](https://www.pexels.com/) and [Pixabay](https://www.pixabay.com)

 ---